Purpose

 These definitions apply to these terms as they are used in this policy:

-Archival Record A record that is inactive, not required to be retained in the Office in which it originated or was received and has permanent or historic value.
-Archival records are retained and preserved indefinitely in the University Archives, or other permanent storage place approved by the appropriate Dean or Vice President.
+Archival Record: A record that is inactive, not required to be retained in the Office where it originated or was received, and has permanent or historic value.
+Archival records are retained and preserved indefinitely in the University Archives or other permanent storage place approved by the appropriate Dean or Vice President.
 If it has been determined through consultation with the University Archivist that the records are archival, they may be transferred to University Archives.

-Non-Archival Record The University Archivist must provide prior authorization to dispose of any document or record within the scope of this policy.
-If it is determined a document should be disposed of, destroy them in one of the following ways:
+Non-Archival Record: The University Archivist must provide prior authorization to dispose of any document or record within the scope of this policy.
+If it is determined a document should be disposed of, destroy it in one of the following ways:

 1. Recycle non–confidential paper records